This article provides in depth information on how to solve difficulties you might experience when using VST Connect.

 - Small horizontal faders control the stereo position (pan) of each channels contribution.
 You may set these hard left/right in the SE version and later separate to two mono tracks if you want to record for instance a singer and guitar played at the same time.
 With the Pro version you may just get the HD files later which are automatically assigned separate tracks then.

-- Finally, the "FX" buttons allow to set for each channel whether or not the channel inserts should be recorded or not.
+- Finally, the "FX" buttons allow setting for each channel whether the channel inserts should be recorded or not.
 When disabled, the Performer will still hear the insert effects so to improve his or her listening experience, yet the signal is recorded without those effects.

 Network settings - UPD ports used by VST Connect